-2.5 TASK5: CURRENT AND FUTURE WATER REQUIREMENTS
+2.5 TASK5: CURRENT AND FUTURE URBAN/INDUSTRIAL WATER REQUIREMENTS

-The urban/industrial use currently included in the databases of the WRYM and WRPM are in most cases those from the All Town Reconciliation Study and from the Bloe006D fontein Reconciliation Study.
+The urban/industrial use currently included in the databases of the WRYM and WRPM are in most cases those from the All Town Reconciliation Study and from the Bloemfontein Reconciliation Study.
+Water requirements located in the Eastern Cape and supplied via the Orange-Fish tunnel are already aligned in the models with those given in the recent Water Reconciliation Strategy Study for the Algoa Water Supply and the Algoa annual operating analysis.
 This data will be evaluated and improved where possible.
 Data on the mine water use was not recently updated and it is therefore very important to verify and update this data.